BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Primal-dual formulation

-Among all the candidates, we may enforce those $t_j^*$'s to zero if they contribute the least total sacrifice to the overall loss.
-To realize this, let $\Delta_{[1]}\geq \cdots \geq \Delta_{[p]}$ denote the decreasing rearrangement of $\Delta_j$ for $j=1,\ldots,p$, then truncate the ordered sacrifice vector at position $k$.
-Therefore, upon the quadratic approximation (\ref{eqn:quadapprox}), the coordinate-wise minimizer $\bbeta^\diamond$ is shown to satisfy the following primal-dual condition:
+Among all the candidates, we may enforce those $t_j^*$'s to zero if they contribute the {\em least total sacrifice} to the overall loss.
+To realize this, let $\Delta_{[1]}^\diamond\geq \cdots \geq \Delta_{[p]}^\diamond$ denote the decreasing rearrangement of $\Delta_j^\diamond$ for $j=1,\ldots,p$, then truncate the ordered sacrifice vector at position $k$.
+Combining the analytical result by (\ref{eqn:quadapprox}), we obtain that